Butternut Logs

 Can I sell dead or dying butternut?

 Yes — salvage butternut moves through craft, rustic furniture, and carving markets.
-Material from canker-killed trees typically brings $250-$500/MBF depending on soundness.
+Material from canker-killed trees typically prices at the lower end of canonical KDF ranges ($100-$250/MBF) depending on soundness.
 The window is limited: once bark begins sloughing and sapwood decays, value drops to firewood grade.
 Harvest promptly after tree death.

 How does butternut compare to walnut?